TheOnlyMrCat/lok-r2/README.md

 necessarily mean you are able to insert whitespace anywhere in the code and have it function, but you must be able to remove whitespace that is there.

+Single-line comments are an exception to this rule.
+They are allowed to exist without closing syntax, and the test function will remove single-line comments.

 Both of these design choices introduce challenges into creating the syntax and systems, notably the whitespace one because I have to define separators in place of whitespace where whitespace would be necessary.